dioptra-io/iprs/_pages/about.md

 Senior research engineers Saied Kazemi and Elena Nardi have stabilized the code in production, and they maintain it and publish the data through M-Lab.
 Contractor Ciro Scognamiglio manages sysops.
 Current doctoral student Ufuk Bombar is working on the next generation of IPRS.
-Summer intern Zeynep Arslan is addressing IPRS tech debt.
+Master's intern Zeynep Arslan is addressing IPRS tech debt.

 Sorbonne Université faculty members Olivier Fourmaux and Timur Friedman head the Dioptra group.